leeyuejia/GA_seif2020/projects/project_3/README.md

 1. Seek out help online
 2. Seek out help with your classmates
 3. Seek out help with our class TA
-  * There will **not** be daytime TA hours during project week since you'll have each other.
-However, TAs will still be available for help in the evenings during their regularly scheduled hours from 7-10 PM Eastern.

 ## Etc.